equinor/radix-public-site/public-site/docs/guides/jobs/job-manager-and-job-api.md

 - `batchName` is the unique name for the batch.
 This is the value to be used in the `GET /api/v1/batches/{batchName}` and `DELETE /api/v1/batches/{batchName}` methods.
 - `started` is the date and time the batch was started.
 The value is represented in RFC3339 form and is in UTC.
 - `ended` is the date and time the batch successfully ended (empty when not completed).
 The value is represented in RFC3339 form and is in UTC.
-This value is only set for `Successful` batches.
+This value is only set for `Succeeded` batches.
 Batch is ended when all batched jobs are completed or failed.
 - `status` is the current status of the batch.
-Possible values are `Running`, `Successful` and `Failed`.
+Possible values are `Running`, `Succeeded` and `Failed`.
 Status is `Failed` if the batch fails for any reason.

 ## Get a list of all batches